gvanuxem/jlfricas/src/doc/sphinx/source/install.rst

 ::

    mkdir fr-build
-   ../fricas-X.Y.Z/configure --enable--gmp --with-lisp=/path/to/hsbcl
+   ../jlfricas-X.Y.Z/configure --enable--gmp --enable-julia --enable-hunchentoot
    make -j 7 > makelog 2>&1
    make DESTDIR=/full/path/to/auxiliary/dir install
    cd /full/path/to/auxiliary/dir
-   tar -cjf fricas-x.y.z.amd64.tar.bz2 usr
+   tar -cjf jlfricas-x.y.z.amd64.tar.bz2 usr

 Installation from binary distribution
 -------------------------------------

-You can download the latest release as a ``.tar.bz2`` from https://github.com/fricas/fricas/releases and install as follows (of course, you can set ``FDIR`` to anything you like).
+You can download the latest release as a ``.tar.bz2`` from https://github.com/gvanuxem/jlfricas/releases and install as follows (of course, you can set ``FDIR`` to anything you like).
 ::

-   FDIR=$HOME/fricas
+   FDIR=$HOME/jlfricas
    mkdir -p $FDIR
    cd $FDIR
-   tar xjf fricas-x.y.z.amd64.tar.bz2
+   tar xjf jlfricas-x.y.z.amd64.tar.bz2

 If before running ``tar`` you change to the root directory and do this command as ``root``, then you will get ready to run FriCAS in